* Indicates required field

 Mr Meade has been working on International projects for the last 7 years.
 Currently, Mr Meade oversees two large projects in Chile and Iraq.
 He assisted in the set-up and operations of STL Ecuador.
 He has developed documents for shipping to and from over 30 countries worldwide and provides clients with key logistical support on a daily basis.

-Mr. Meade is the Business development Manager for TestAmerica's Central and International Regions.
+Mr. Meade is the Business Development Manager for Eurofins TestAmerica's Central and International Regions.
 He received a BA in Anthropology from Buffalo State College in Buffalo, NY, and serves on the Board of Directors for the Air & Waste Management Association Coastal Plains Chapter.

 Mr. Matko earned his BS degree in Chemical Engineering at Pennsylvania State University.